 When making your choice of what emergency and exit lighting will be, you need to consider the testing process of the product.
-Testing is a very crucial part of the Australian standard, and this is for the obvious reasons.
+Testing is a very crucial part of the Australian standard, and there are obvious reasons for this.
 The lights need to be ready to illuminate at any time because that is what the concept of an emergency entails.

-Before a product gets approved, it must have gone through a series of tests.
+Before a product gets approved, it must pass through a series of tests.
 These tests are simple procedures that have been clearly stated in the Australian Standard AS2293.

 Testing Emergency Lights

-Emergency and exit lights are essential, hence, the need to regularly inspect, test and maintain them.
+Emergency and exit lights are essential, hence, they require regular inspection, testing and maintenance.
 The procedures of emergency light testing have been clearly set out in the AS 2293 and failure to comply may lead to varying degrees of penalty.
 Both maintained, and non-maintained emergency lighting requires testing every six months to ensure that they are in excellent working condition.

 The test needs to be conducted by a trained individual who is required to test the lights for a total of 90 minutes, and it requires the expert to simulate a power outage for that period.